-In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a licentiate degree in International Relations with concentrations in Literature, Writing and Foreign Languages (a licentiate degree is a five-year professional degree).
+In 1995, Ivy returned to Mexico to attend the Technological Institute of Monterrey (ITESM), where she earned a B.A. in International Relations with concentrations in Literature, Writing and Foreign Languages.
 During her senior year, she worked as attaché and interpreter for Nobel laureate Bishop Desmond Tutu during the State of the World Forum for Emerging Leaders.
 Moved by Bishop Tutu’s humanitarian leadership, she began exploring avenues for bringing about life-affirming transformation.

 In 2000, Ivy moved to New York City to work with the principal U.S. division of International PEN—the world’s oldest human rights and international literary organization.
 At PEN American Center she coordinated advocacy campaigns exposing the plight of imprisoned and persecuted writers and journalists around the world.
 Although passionate about furthering freedom of expression through this work, she was discouraged by the brevity of its impact: no sooner a victory claimed, another mind silenced.

-Two years later, Ivy was introduced to Executive Success Programs, Inc. (ESP), a company founded by scientist and humanist Keith Raniere.
-Profoundly moved by the power of the organization’s model, Rational Inquiry®, she came to understand the lack of humanity in the world—ultimate curtailments of personal freedom, potential and joy—is not caused by governments, leaders or organizations per se; it is born in the hearts of individual people.
-Through Rational Inquiry® she witnessed the most radical and important personal transformations she and others had ever experienced.
-Believing true evolution can only begin internally, she joined the company as a professional coach, later rising to the position of Regional Executive.
+Two years later, Ivy was introduced to Executive Success Programs (ESP), a company founded by scientist Keith Raniere.
+She joined the company as a professional coach, later rising to the position of regional executive.
 In this role, she coached and mentored hundreds of people, and helped others to grow into executive positions within the company.

-In November 2002, Ivy joined the company (also, NXIVM Corporation) as a writer and began training in the writing methodology developed by Mr. Raniere.
-In addition to managing the company’s communications and collateral writing projects, she devoted time to reproducing Mr. Raniere’s writing methodology, as well as developing other writers.
-She also worked with Mr. Raniere to develop applications of Rational Inquiry® for use in critical information processing and analysis, and world media.
+In November 2002, Ivy joined ESP as a writer and editor.
+In addition to managing the company’s communications and collateral writing projects, she devoted time to developing other writers.
+She also worked with Mr. Raniere to develop applications of Rational Inquiry®, ESP's proprietary methodology, for use in critical information processing and analysis, and world media.

 As a further expression of her interests, Ivy is an accomplished performer, choreographer and instructor of various dance forms.
 She began classical ballet training and performances at the age of four with Bellas Artes ballerina Laura Urdapilleta.
 In college she began diversifying within the art form, additionally training in Flamenco, Argentinean Tango, Ori Tahiti (Tahitian dance), Hawaiian and Middle Eastern Belly Dance.
 In 2004, she became an independent instructor and choreographer of Flamenco, Belly Dance, Tribal Fusion Belly Dance and Ori Tahiti in the New York Capital Region.
 Three years later, she founded Nataraja Center for Movement Arts in Clifton Park, New York.
 There she and Mr. Raniere launched Ultima™ in October 2007.
 Ultima™ is a highly experiential, multidisciplinary program designed to advance the full range of human expression in all its various forms.

-Since July 2005, Ivy Nevares and Keith Raniere co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento.
-After a special edition of the journal was dedicated entirely to Mr. Raniere and his literary creations with Ivy, the authors decided to publish a series of collections of their articles.
+Since July 2005, Ivy and Mr. Raniere co-authored and published numerous articles on science, philosophy and ethics in the Mexican scientific journal, Conocimiento.
+After a special edition of the journal was dedicated entirely to their literary creations, the authors decided to publish a series of collections of their articles.
 Their first book in this series, Odin and the Sphinx—a compilation of the first twenty-five articles—was published in August 2008.
 Their second book, The Sphinx and Thelxiepeia with a foreword by His Holiness the 14th Dalai Lama, was published one year later.

-In July 2016, Ivy became part of a company that specializes in media analysis.
-At the The Knife, she and a team of talented journalists, analysts and professionals in related fields examine the bias in today's news, presenting readers distinctions in ways that can promote both critical thinking and unbiased journalism.
-There, she holds the roles of writer, lead analyst and editor.
-To learn about what The Knife does in a quick and clever way, click here and be sure to scroll down to "Our Analysis."
+In July 2016, Ivy became part of a company that specialized in media analysis.
+At the The Knife, she and a team of talented journalists, analysts and professionals in related fields examined the bias in today's news, presenting readers distinctions in ways that can promote both critical thinking and unbiased journalism.
+There, she held the roles of editor, lead media analyst and writer.